srimarrivada/Redis-Commands/README.md

   HSET key field value
   ```

-  For example, use the below command to set the `name` field for `user:101` key:
+  For example, use the below command to set the `name` field in `user:101` hash key:
   ```
   hset user:101 name "John"
   ```